XICHEN24/Water_Bank/README.md

 * To visualize the historical changes of the water resources and uses to understand the origins and future of water scarcity in the world.
 * To visualize the impact (causal relationship) of water shortage on the agriculture productivity and food security.

+## How to run this pipeline
+* Clone the repo
+* Open the index.html with Chrome.
+You may encounter some UI oddities using other web browsers and mobiles to open the file.

 ## Implemented tools
 * World data map </br>